When is the cheapest time to fly to Dubai?

 There are plenty of options to get from the airport into the city.
 It is possible to get a bus from all three terminals into the city.
 You will need to buy a Nol travel card that can be topped up with credit for use on public transport because drivers do not take cash.
 The Nol card can also be used on the metro.
 There are two metro lines and they run every ten minutes from terminals 1 and 3.
 Taxis are found at the taxi ranks outside each terminal.
 Car rental is also available from several different companies.

 Why visit Dubai?

-Located on the southeastern coast of the Persian Gulf, Dubai is where tradition meets a sci-fi city of the future.
+Located on the southeastern coast of the Persian Gulf, Dubai is where tradition meets the future.
 Visitors get an incredible aerial view of the city from their Dubai flight, with the city’s palm shaped islands stretching out into the sea.
 Once disembarked it is possible to truly appreciate the skyscraper laden skyline in all its glory and as night falls, the city glitters.
 If you want to check out the social scene, after dark is when the party starts and there’s something to suit every taste and budget.

 Don't Forget Before You Fly